markh-de/KiVar/README.md

  * listing and
  * analyzing

-variation data and current settings.
+low-level and high-level variant data and current settings of a PCB.
 It can also be used in Continuous Integration services.

 ## Concepts